Pranavr06/Vaultary/README.md

 ## ⚠️ Security Model & Limitations

-In the spirit of transparency and continuous improvement, here are the current architectural trade-offs:
+In the spirit of transparency, here are the current architectural trade-offs:

 1.  **Encryption Model:**
     * *Current State:* Server-Side Encryption.
 The application holds the `VAULT_KEY` in environment variables and performs decryption on the server.
     * *Trade-off:* If the server environment is compromised, the keys are accessible.
-    * *Future Goal:* Move to a true Zero-Knowledge architecture where decryption happens solely in the browser using a key derived from the user's master password.
+    * *Future Goal:* Move to a true Zero-Knowledge architecture where decryption happens solely in the browser.

 2.  **JWT Invalidation:**
     * *Current State:* Logout clears the client-side cookie.
     * *Trade-off:* Because JWTs are stateless, the token remains valid until expiry (1 hour) even after logout.
-    * *Future Goal:* Implement a Redis blocklist to strictly invalidate tokens upon logout.

-3.  **Rate Limiting:**
-    * Currently uses in-memory storage.
-On serverless platforms (like Vercel), limits may not persist across different function invocations.

 ---